-How to Write a Content Marketing Strategy Step-by-Step in 2019
+How to Create a Content Marketing Strategy Step-by-Step

 Did you know that content marketing generates 3x as many leads as outbound marketing and costs 62% less?

 And did you know that small businesses with blogs get 126% more lead growth than businesses that don’t have a blog?

 I’m sure you’ve heard stats like that.
 After all, you’re determined to start content marketing and want to have a strategy.

 The problem is that other people have heard the same stats and they’re doubling down on content marketing.
 According to the Content Marketing Institute, 51% of B2B marketers will increase their spending on content marketing in the next year.

 If you get one thing, get this.
 Your competition is increasing and you need to outsmart them with your strategy.

 It’s not wise to just pay more.
 You need to have a concrete strategy and try to take the smart and effective approach to get results from content marketing.

 With the advent of AI in the public domain, you will have to consider its impact on content and this topic is covered in more depth on the SeekaHost Business podcast: